Arronk/My-Coding-Journey/LogR2.md

 I read chapters 6 & 7, testing, debugging and exceptions.
 I am yet to utilise exceptions in my code that often to print error reports although I did a little when I built the Yelpcamp project.
 Testing is also something pretty new which I would like to get better at as I start to build more complex programs/applications.

+## Day 62: 18.09.2018

+### Progress: Continued with my reading for 6.00x

+Will return to pset7 for the remainder of the week tomorrow.
+As the next chapter 8 related to Classes and OOP in Python I wanted to have a read through it a little as I have touched very little on OOP to date and the times when I did I found it rather confusing.